Pedr0S22/Pedr0S22/README.md

 ###

-<p align="left">I'm Pedro Silva, a Data Science and Engineering student from Coimbra, Portugal.
-I'm currently entering the 3rd year of my Bachelor's, where I explore how to solve real-world problems through code, data, and systems thinking.</p>
+<p align="left">I'm Pedro Silva, a Data Science and Artificial Intelligence student from Coimbra, Portugal.
+I'm currently in the 3rd year of my Bachelor's, where I explore how to solve real-world problems through code, data, and systems thinking.</p>

 ###